Friends of Inglewood Triangle

 The Bushland

 The bushland in the Triangle is an example of an intact Banksia Woodland community and is situated on the Bassendean landform.
 It provides a window into the past showing the natural bushland that was once widespread in the area.
-The nine tree species present in the Triangle are common to the Perth region thus providing a wonderful outdoor classroom for students of all ages.
+The nine tree species present in the Triangle are common to the Perth region and provide a wonderful outdoor classroom for all.
 With the Banksias there are Balgas (grass trees), orchids, an extensive ground cover of rushes and sedges, plus reptiles and birds.

 Friends of Inglewood Triangle is a group of people from the local community who maintain and enhance the local biodiversity within the Triangle.
-The Friends Group comes together for weeding days, Clean Up Australia Day, public walks and have links with the Mount Lawley High School Bush Cadets and Perth College Kindy.
+The Friends Group comes together for weeding days, revegetation and watering, Clean Up Australia Day, public walks and have links with Perth College and the Mt Lawley Golf Club.

 Resources